lauraventrice/TLN/Mazzei/README.md

 ## Text Project: Dialogue System for trainee Witches or Sorcerers
 Specifications:
 1. The DS (ITA or ENG) must impersonate the Severus Piton character.
-The DS is task-based: must interrogate the user on the composition of 3 magical potions to be chosen from [link] (https://www.potterpedia.it/?speciale=elenco&categoria=Pozioni "Title").
+The DS is task-based: must interrogate the user on the composition of 3 magical potions to be chosen from [here](https://www.potterpedia.it/?speciale=elenco&categoria=Pozioni).
 2. Algorithm: ANALYSIS-DM-GENERATION.

 ### Analysis: